 As a business owner, you know that accepting credit cards is essential to staying competitive in today's market.
-But with that convenience comes a complex web of fees that can eat into your profits if you're not careful.
+But with that convenience comes a complex web of fees, including those associated with high risk merchant accounts, that can eat into your profits if you're not careful.

 Assessment fees are among the most significant - and often most confusing - of these operating costs.
 These are charges assessed by credit card companies like Visa and Mastercard on every transaction, and they can add up quickly.
 Assessment fees, in fact, typically range from 0.15% to 0.25% of your total transaction volume.

 With the Federal Reserve finding that credit and debit cards accounted for more than 60% of payments made per month in 2024, absorbing these fees as a cost of doing business is no longer an option for most merchants.
-To maximize your profits in today's card-dominant economy, you need a clear understanding of assessment fees, how they work, and strategies to minimize their impact.
+To maximize your profits in today's card-dominant economy, especially if you operate a travel merchant account, you need a clear understanding of assessment fees, how they work, and strategies to minimize their impact.

 In this comprehensive guide, we'll break down everything you need to know about credit card assessment fees.
 We'll start by defining exactly what these fees are and how they differ from other payment processing costs.
 Then we'll dive into the nitty-gritty of how the major credit card networks structure their fees and what you can expect to pay for different types of transactions.